visibilityspots/blog/articles/linux/vagrant-setup.md

 For the lxc part a custom base box can also be created.
 To get all the processes done automatically I extended the vagrant-lxc-base-boxes project with an [own_box](https://github.com/visibilityspots/vagrant-lxc-base-boxes/commit/92f14dd76e0e3f777b2a95d8643a45bbb0fff75c) feature.

-That way you can easily create a vagrantbox from an actively running lxc container you configured for your own needs.
+That way you can easily create a vagrant box from an actively running lxc container you configured for your own needs.

 ```bash
   $ git clone git@github.com:visibilityspots/vagrant-lxc-base-boxes.git